-Learn how to directly upload files from your Ruby web app to Amazon S3 storage using the Shrine gem in Part 2 of our series.
-Covers all the code and configuration files you need to upload efficiently as a background process.
+In this article, experts from a top Ruby on Rails development company show you how to directly upload files from your Ruby web app to Amazon S3 storage using the Shrine gem.
+It covers all the code and configuration files you need to upload efficiently as a background process.

 Direct file upload using a presigned URL